truenas/middleware/docs/userguide/freenas_intro.rst

 Written by users of the FreeNAS® network-attached storage operating system.

-Version 9.3.1
+Version |version|

 Copyright © 2011-2015
 `iXsystems <http://www.ixsystems.com/>`_

-This Guide covers the installation and use of FreeNAS® 9.3.1.
+This Guide covers the installation and use of FreeNAS® |version|.

 The FreeNAS® Users Guide is a work in progress and relies on the contributions of many individuals.
 If you are interested in helping us to improve the Guide, read the instructions in the `README <https://github.com/freenas/freenas/blob/master/docs/userguide/README>`_.
 If you use IRC Freenode, you are welcome to join